aswinkumarrk/Java/README.md

 # Java
-It is created to learn Java
+It is created to relearn all fundamental java oops concepts